DipakBodare/Deploy-React-Node-App-on-AWS-EC2/README.md

 # Deploy React + Node application on an AWS EC2 Instance
-This course is related to React and Node.js appplication deployment on AWS EC2 instance.

 # What will You learn  in this Course?
 - To create and Setup AWS EC2 instance (Server)